briannebyer/UniversityChecklist/Checklist/Readme.md

 Added model.save throughout ContentView, tested if it worked.
 It did.
 However, noticed when adding a new course, new courses do not have new tasks.
 Meaning, I had to remove the conditional (requiring at least 1 task) in DetailView, so that you can add tasks to new tasks.

+### 18/4/23
+In order to add persistency to the DetailView(), there needs to be an instance of the DataModel.
+To be able to pass this instance, I added Observable object to my DataModel struct.
+This means I had to change the DataModel struct to a class.
+Used @Published to monitor any changes and update views as required.
+This means I have to alter DataModel further, converting structs to classes and associated save & load funcs/methods.
+Error with Study and StudyTask classes not conforming to Hashable or Equatable protocols.
+SO for each, I added protocol conformance myself.
+Issue with using load func/method in DataModel class, commented out for time being.

 ##Third (Final) Milestone Video: